1Git2Clone/serenity-discord-bot/README.md

   a cooldown implementation and periodic cleaning up of the users which aren't under cooldown (This was a bit tricky to do because of the Mutex locking and my overall skill issue).
-- The levelling system has a nice topranks command which gives a cool-looking embed!
+- The leveling system has a nice topranks command which gives a cool-looking embed!
 - A bot uptime command.

 ## Setting up